carlosiruiz/Mental_Health_Analysis-/README.md

 Summary of the business problem you are trying to solve, and the data questions that you plan to answer in order to solve them.

-With tech jobs increasing exponentially, mental health within the tech industry continious to be a salient topic.
-According to [OSMI](https://osmihelp.org/about/about-osmi), the stigma and the way we talk about mental illness in general, and specifically within the tech industry, needs to change in order for those suffering to have the optimal environment to recover.
-Therefore, we chose _"Do you believe discussing mental health illness with your employer could have negative consequences_" as a target variable for this analysis.
+With tech jobs exponentially increasing, mental health within the tech industry continious to be a salient topic.
+According to [OSMI](https://osmihelp.org/about/about-osmi), the environment and the way we talk about mental illness in general, needs to change.
+This was our rationale behind choosing _"Do you believe discussing mental health illness with your employer could have negative consequences_" as our target variable.
 We hypothesized that if an employee felt discussing a mental health issue with their employer could lead to negative consequences, this would indicate a poor environment for those suffering to recover.
-Therefore, tech employers looking to improve their workplace environments for those with mental health illness, could take the reccomendations provided from this analysis to make long term sustainable changes to their structures.
+Therefore, tech employers looking to improve their workplace environments for those with mental health illness, could take the reccomendations provided from this analysis to make long term sustainable changes.

 ***